BertrandKafando/Developpement_Mobile_S4_/README.md

 # Developpement_Mobile_S4_
-A Repository to sum up the technical and practical activities related to courses taken in Mobile Development @ENSET-media
+A Repository to sum up the technical and practical activities related to courses taken in Mobile Development @ENSET

 This repository will treat:

-        Android
+        Android Natif
-        Flutter
+        Cross Plateform Development with Flutter